 If you’re placing a first order with us, you’ve probably already had a scroll and seen we have tons of photography backdrop options.
 They all work across different styles, depending on what you’re creating and the story you want your images to tell.

 If you’re finding it hard to choose, we wanted to share five timeless backdrops that we consistently see working beautifully across food, product and still life photography.
-We work with everyone from pro-photographers and creative agencies to small businesses, makers and content creators, and these are the designs that come up again and again.
-Versatile, easy to light and edit, plus they're a really solid foundation for a flexible backdrop collection.
+We work with everyone from pro-photographers and creative agencies to small businesses, makers and content creators.
+These are the designs that are ordered again and again.

-A good starting point - classic grey: Amos backdrop
+A good starting point, classic grey: Amos photography backdrop

 Amos works beautifully because: